 Synergy cloud operates as a platform that can integrate with other business software via connectors and APIs — giving an integrated, real-time, broad-view perspective on the business

 Cloud-based software that enables all staff to access project documents, software applications, and files from anywhere at any time

 Kat is the studio operations manager of Cera Stribley Architects, an architectural practise in Prahran, Victoria.

 “In the beginning, when the business was small, processes were able to be largely informal — it was easy to say to a colleague, across the office, ‘Hey what are you doing?
 Where are you up to?’
 With our growth, and now the need for a work-from-anywhere capability, those old informal processes are impossible.
 Cloud software gives us that capability.”

-At five years old, Cera Stribley is an emerging practice, as far as architecture firms go.
-Based in Melbourne, Australia, the business began with four staff members, and now has over 40 — a huge amount of growth in such a short time.
+At six years old, Cera Stribley is an emerging practice, as far as architecture firms go.
+Based in Melbourne, Australia, the business began with four staff members, and now has 80 — a huge amount of growth in such a short time.

 We got chatting with Kat Lethbridge, the studio operations manager for Cera Stribley.

 With their rapid growth, the management team found they weren’t able to get true insights into what their day-to-day financials looked like.